Subscribe To This Site

 Now environmentalists are pushing for a Carbon Emissions Act to force industry to comply with the Kyoto Agreement carbon reduction targets.

-Decreases in carbon emissions have been noted in the EU, a 7.2 percent fall in 2009 - but this was largely as a result of the economic downturn.
+Decreases in carbon emissions have been noted in the EU, a 7.2 percent fall in 2009 - but again, this was largely as a result of the economic downturn.
 More sustainable decreases are needed which are not dependent upon economic woes.

 What about countries which haven't signed the Kyoto Agreement?